 Black Adenium Obesum aka Black Desert Rose is a succulent that grows in the desert region of Africa.
 It thrives in hot, dry conditions and does not require a greenhouse.
 Beautiful flowers and makes a great bonsai plant.
 [CARE INFO]

-Desert Rose plants are semi-succulent shrubs belonging to the family Apocynaceae that includes Periwinkle plants.
-It is grown as an evergreen ornamental plant in gardens and as an attractive houseplant
+Desert Rose plants are semi-succulent shrubs belonging to the family Apocynaceae, including Periwinkle plants.
+It is grown as an evergreen ornamental plant in gardens and as an attractive houseplant in the USDA hardiness